 The power of something live is that you need to make time for it when it’s happening, because otherwise you’ll miss it.
 Yes, there might be a recording, but people might want to ask questions or interact with you.
 If you don’t yet have an email opt-in offer created, the fastest way to grow your list and create one is to hold a live training via webinar, livestream/Google Hangout, or conference call and to record it.

 The benefit of doing something like a live event, is that it lends itself to social sharing more easily.
 Attendees will forward the sign up email to their friends, or tweet about your event for you.

 When should you update your opt-in?

-For most business owners, the idea of spending time replacing or creating a new opt-in offer may seem like a pain in the butt.
+For most business owners, the idea of spending time replacing or creating a new lead magnet may seem like a pain in the butt.
 But creating a new offer every now and then is how you’ll convert casual readers and visitors into email subscribers who love your stuff.

 I recommend planning out a few different free offerings you can put together throughout the year.
 These can be live online events, a new PDF that becomes a part of your “subscriber library” that everyone gets when they join, or putting together a video for a new sub-niche.

 Creating new offers also combats ad blindness and will get people to re-engage with your brand.

 Invest the appropriate amount of time to create an excellent opt-in.